apache/lucenenet/src/Lucene.Net/Codecs/Lucene45/package.md

 The text of a field may be *tokenized* into terms to be indexed, or the text of a field may be used literally as a term to be indexed.
 Most fields are tokenized, but sometimes it is useful for certain identifier fields to be indexed literally.

-See the [](xref:Lucene.Net.Documents.Field Field) java docs for more information on Fields.
+See the [Field](xref:Lucene.Net.Documents.Field) java docs for more information on Fields.

 ### Segments